 As previously noted, Learner Responsibility points are deducted for absences.
-Excused absences, such as for an illness or a school-sponsored activity are eligible to be madeup.
-Not all absences excused by the Academy are eligible for a make-up.
-For example, missing class due to a Counselor excused absence will not result in make-up privileges being granted.
+Excused absences, such as for an illness or a school-sponsored activity are eligible to be made-up.
 It is the responsibility of the student to contact the instructor in a timely manner (i.e. by the next class session) to discuss if an excused absence is eligible for a makeup.

 Contact must occur outside of class time, before the absence, or within one class day of returning to campus to discuss the make-up and receive the make-up directions.
-If eligible, a makeup card is issued and you will have two (2) weeks from the receipt of the make-up card to complete any activity portions that may have been missed to regain the lost points.
-Any written assignment may have a shorter timeframe for make-up completion.
-For example, a graded assessment may be due at the start of the next class, whereas, a make-up for an activity segment is given up to two (2) weeks.
+If eligible, a makeup card is issued and you will have one (1) week from the receipt of the make-up card to complete any activity portions that may have been missed to regain the lost points.
+Any written assignment may have a different timeframe for make-up completion.
+For example, a graded assessment may be due at the start of the next class, whereas, a make-up for an activity segment is given up to one (1) week.
 If a make-up is not completed with the noted timeframe, Learner Responsibility and/or assessment points will not be earned.
 Complete make-ups during the quarter the absence occurs.
 However, special arrangements will be given to students absent during the last weeks of the quarter.